Badge of shame: Clothing

 After the Albigensian Crusade ended in 1229, the subsequent Papal inquisition of Pope Gregory IX imposed the ecclesiastical penance of the Cathar yellow cross as a badge of shame to be worn by the remaining repentant Cathars convicted of heresy.

 In colonial New England during the 17th and 18th centuries, courts required people who were convicted of sexual immorality to wear the letter "A" or the letters "AD" for adultery and the letter "I" for incest on their clothing.

 Striped prison uniforms were commonly used in the 19th century, as a way to instantly mark escaping convicts.
 Modern orange prison uniforms serve the same purpose, but with a highly visible bright color in order to make it difficult for escaping convicts to hide them.
-The use of stripes was adopted because simple one-color uniforms could easily be dyed with another color; however, dyeing a striped uniform cannot hide the stripes.
+The use of stripes was adopted because simple one-color uniforms could easily be dyed with another color.
+Dyeing a striped uniform cannot hide the stripes.
 They were temporarily abolished in the United States early in the 20th century because their use as a badge of shame was considered undesirable because they were causing constant feelings of embarrassment and exasperation to the prisoners.

 They came back into use because the public's viewpoint changed.
 In many of today's jails and prisons in the United States, inmates are forced to wear striped prison uniforms.
-A prominent example of this practice exists in the Maricopa County Jail which was under the administration of Joe Arpaio, there, black and white stripes are used.
-Another predominantly used color scheme consists of orange and white stripes.
-A person who wears this kind of clothing is distinctly marked and as a result, they can unmistakably be identified as a prison inmate from a far distance, which allows citizens to instantly identify escapees and notify the authorities.
+Black and white stripes are used in the Maricopa County Jail which was under the administration of Joe Arpaio.

+Another color scheme is orange and white stripes.
+A person who wears this kind of clothing is distinctly marked and can unmistakably be identified as a prison inmate from a far distance, which allows citizens to instantly identify escapees and notify the authorities.
 Some facilities use hot pink uniforms for the same reasons: better visibility as well as deterrence, as male inmates generally find pink clothes emasculating.